10 Common Birds in Ontario- How to Attract & Food

 It is well-known for its boisterous and unusual calls, frequently audible in wooded regions.

 Downy woodpeckers in Ontario are the most prevalent bird species and are not considered to be in danger of going extinct.
 It can be found in parks, forests, and the margins of woodlands.
-It primarily consumes spiders, insects, and other tiny animals for food.

 The Downy Woodpecker